 Spend some time brainstorming about your knowledge and experience to figure out some topic ideas that appeal to you.

 Now let’s cover how to find online course ideas that will likely be profitable whether or not you have any knowledge of them.

 Even on this path, I still suggest you at least have an interest in the topic.
 That’s because there are thousands of profitable course ideas out there.
 So there’s no reason not to at least pick the one you have some interest in.

-Here's a couple more tips before I go into the simple steps for finding these popular topics:
+Here are a couple more tips before I go into the simple steps for finding these popular topics:

 Tip #1: Find a Topic in Alignment with Your Beliefs or Habits

-If you like eating junk food all the time, you smoke and drink, and your only form of exercise is finding your remote, it probably doesn't make a lot of sense to start an online training company in fitness and wellness.
-This is especially true if you don't plan to change anytime soon.
+If you like eating junk food all the time, you smoke and drink, and your only form of exercise is finding your remote, it probably doesn’t make a lot of sense to start an online business in fitness and wellness.
+This is especially true if you don’t plan to change anytime soon.